-- 1) As soon as you can, send me an email with the following subject line.
-ENGH202 LHP: [Your Official Name], [the assignment name], [number of passes to be used] - 2) The email will serve as the record.
-You don't need my approval; please note that I often do not reply the LHP notification email from students. - 3) In addition, indicate that you are using a LHP when submitting your assignment on Blackboard (using the memo function). - 4) You may use LHP only for certain assignments (see the Error!
-Reference source not found. table

-- on page 5-6). - 5) You cannot use LHP for initial drafts of the literary analysis essay (for details, see the Error!
-Reference source not found. table on page 5). - 6) You cannot use LHP retroactively (i.e., after receiving the assignment grade).
+- As soon as you can, send me an email with the following subject line.
+ENGH201 LHP: [Your Official Name], [the assignment name], [number of passes to be used] - 2) The email will serve as the record.
+You don't need my approval; please note that I often do not reply the LHP notification email from students. - 3) In addition, indicate that you are using an LHP when submitting your assignment on Blackboard (using the memo function). - 4) You may use LHP only for certain assignments (see the table on page 5-6). - 5) You cannot use LHP for initial drafts of the literary analysis essay (for details, see the table on page 5). - 6) You cannot use LHP retroactively (i.e., after receiving the assignment grade).